rehierl/node-tree-outliner/88-todos.md

-the parent node of a type-1 sectioning node always is a type-1 - the parent node of a type-2 sectioning node always is a type-1 - a type-1 sectioning node can be a parent or a leaf - a type-2 sectioning node always is a leaf node -
+the parent node of a type-1 sectioning node always is a type-1 - the parent node of a type-2 sectioning node always is a type-1 - a type-1 sectioning node can be a parent or a leaf - a type-2 sectioning node always is a leaf node - nope, data nodes -

-issue with tables? table/tr/td (sectioning root) -
+issue with tables (not exactly) - table/tr/td (sectioning root) - all td-sections are subsections of the section with which a table is associated

 <!-- ======================================================================= -->
 ## optional end marker nodes?